petergns/onlineresume/README.md

 </ul>

 ### Installation
-Unzip the file and run entertainment_center.py in IDLE.
+Unzip the file and run index.html.

 ### Running the Project
 When you run the project it will generate a webpage called: